raccoon-lang/raccoon/docs/compiler/NEW_IDEAS.md

         W: impl __str__.1,
         X: str,
     ](
-        a: ref T where [
-            T returns U & V where [
-                V returns W where [
-                    W returns X
+        a: any T.0 where [                    // a is something that implements T at pos 0 T returns any U.0 where [         // T returns something that implements U at pos 0 U returns any V.0 where [     // U returns something that implements V at pos 0 V returns any W.0 where [ // V returns something that implements W at pos 0 W returns any X       // W returns X ]
                 ]
             ]
         ]